openframeworks/ofBook/20_intro_to_graphics/chapter.md

 We've only used opaque grayscale colors so far.
 We can add transparency by adding an extra parameter to `ofSetColor(...)` (e.g.`ofSetColor(255, 50)`).
 That second parameter represents the alpha channel.
 It takes a value from '0' to '255' where '0' is completely transparent and '255' is completely opaque.

 Before we use colors that have an alpha channel, we need to enable something called "alpha blending."
 If we held up two pieces of transparent paper - one red and one blue - and looked through them, the world would appear purple.
 The colors would blend.
 (Well, that's not exactly what is happening with the physics of light, but stick with me.)
-This blending happens "by default" in the world, you can't turn off physics.
+This blending happens "by default" in the world, we can't turn off physics.
 In our code, this blending costs computing power, so alpha blending may be disabled by default in our openFrameworks project.  [`ofEnableAlphaBlending()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEnableAlphaBlending "ofEnableAlphaBlending Documentation Page") allow us to turn alpha blending on when we want it, and [`ofDisableAlphaBlending()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofDisableAlphaBlending "ofDisableAlphaBlending Documentation Page") lets us turn it off when we don't need it.

 Add the following line to `setup()`: